Home

 Teacher.
 Author.
 Problem Solver.

-Learn more about his writing, speaking, and policymaking leadership as a Catholic, congressional scholar & reformer, and advocate for transportation, science, tech, & innovation, and human rights.
+Learn more about his writing and speaking on Politics and Catholicism, and his Work in Congress on transportation, science, tech, & innovation, and human rights.

 Follow Dan on Social Media